davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/theTower/KolynCovenant.md

 The girl laughed.

-"That's an odd word to be pronounced in the middle of the night, isn't it?" said she, then made way and invited them in with a gesture.
+"That's an odd word to be pronounced in the middle of the night, isn't it?" said she, then invited them in with a gesture.
 "Please, come.
 You look cold."